kambasht/Toxic-Comments-Classification/README.md

 IV.
 Data Modeling and Prediction

-We use a Linear SVC model to help predict which comments fall into the category of toxicity.
+We compare a NaiveBayes, a Logistic Regression and a Linear SVC model to help predict which comments fall into the category of toxicity.

 V. Conclusion

+Discussion on which model performs better and why.

 ## File Descriptions